 By far the most common symptom is bleeding.
-That can vary from light spotting to a heavy flow.
-Aside from the bleeding, you might also experience pain, like having a period.
-You might also feel other signs of pregnancy fading away, less nausea, less tired and you breast getting less tender and large.
+This can vary from light spotting to a heavy flow.
+Aside from the bleeding, you might also experience pain, which can vary in intensity.
+You might also feel other pregnancy signs fading away, less nausea, less tired and you breast getting less tender and large.

 Sometimes you will not notice that you are having a miscarriage until we do the first scan at the practice.
-We will see that the embryo has stopped growing, the heart is not beating or that you have a blighted ovum.
+We will see that the embryo has stopped growing or that the heart is not beating.

 Causes of miscarriage